THE GOVERNING BODY

 Deborah Bennett – Parent Governor

-Deborah moved to Wittersham in June 2014 and has one daughter who attends the school and another at Stepping Stones Nursery.
+Deborah moved to Wittersham in June 2014 and has one daughter in Year 5 and another daughter in Year 1.
 She has an arts background and works as an actor and an Associate Lecturer for the Open University.
-Deborah is delighted to be joining the Governing Body and looks forward to supporting the school and being part of the village community.
+Deborah is delighted to be a member of the Governing Board and to have the opportunity to support the school and to be a part of the village community.

 John Carroll- LEA Representative (Non-Foundation)